YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 If TDerived provides an explicit override of 'TBase::SomeMethod', and TDerived has no method with at least the same visibility as 'TBase::SomeMethod', the same name as SomeMethod and the same type arguments as SomeMethod, the method `TBase::SomeMethod` will not be hidden on an instance of `TDerived` - eg. it is legal C# to write `new TDerived().SomeMethod()`.
 There are ways to make this code illegal in future C# versions, but no way to make it illegal in old C# versions.
 In order to preserve backwards compatibility, it thus seems that we will have to make this legal in future versions as well.

-As such I suggest it will be a compile time error for TDerived to provide an explicit override of 'TBase::SomeMethod', unless TDerived has a method with at least the same visibility as 'TBase::SomeMethod', the same name as SomeMethod and the same type arguments as SomeMethod.
+As such I suggest it will be a compile time error for TDerived to provide an explicit override of 'TBase::SomeMethod', unless TDerived has a method (whether it's own or inherited) with at least the same visibility as 'TBase::SomeMethod', the same name as SomeMethod and the same type arguments as SomeMethod.
 I will be going with this for the remainder of this proposal.
 However this point could be debated.

+The effects of declaring an explicit method override are as follows:

+A) When `callvirt TBase::SomeMethod()` is called on an instance of TDerived, this call is resolvedh to the explicit override of SomeMethod.

+B) If TBase::SomeMethod is abstract, then it is legal to provide an explicit method override of TBase::SomeMethod as a concrete implementation of TBase::SomeMethod.

 #### TestCases